The SurvivorStill is the only non-electric water distiller WORLDWIDE not needing a SCALD HAZARD WARNING!

 The first instinct during and after a disaster is to race to the nearest grocery store.
 Many unfortunate folks, such as the disabled, will find themselves victims of empty shelves!

 Everything you see is included, plus some!

-My purpose of writing this article is to alert and warn you that everyone who wants to survive a major crisis or disaster needs to stock, water, food, and protection.
+My purpose in writing this article is to alert and warn you that everyone who wants to survive a major crisis or disaster needs to stock water, food, and protection.
 Protection?
 What am I saying?
-I'll be blunt, and straight forward, only those that have planned will survive.
+I'll be blunt, and straightforward: only those that have planned will survive.
 Are you a pacifist or a Christian zealot?
 Are you willing to stand by and watch a female member of your family raped and murdered?
 Get a gun and learn how to use it!
 That said, let's move on.